 Most of us have been forced to play some sort of ice-breaker game, whether it's to find out five facts about the person sitting next to you or get into a group and work on a puzzle together.
 Teachers, managers and other group leaders often look for activities to make people in the room mingle with each other and hopefully bond.
 The goal is admirable.
 After all, making friends with the people around you can make your school days or workdays much easier.
-Sometimes the execution of these activities, however, is less-than-successful.

 "It's all about the point of the activity," says Ed Muzio, author of "Make Work Great."
 "Good activities engage people in active learning.
 Bad activities keep people busy."